spreeuwers/xsd2ts/README.md

 # xsd2ts
-converting an xsd to typscript template classes
+converting an xsd to typescript template classes

 #tutorial: